mikecann/mikecann.co.uk/public/posts/flashdevelop-preloaders-and-gamejacket/post.md

 ---
 coverImage: /images/fallback-post-header.jpg
-date: '2008-06-11T15:53:03.000Z'
+date: "2008-06-11T15:53:03.000Z"
 tags: []
-title: 'FlashDevelop, Preloaders and GameJacket'
+title: "FlashDevelop, Preloaders and GameJacket"
 ---

 This is a clone of the post i made on the GameJacket developer forums here: [https://gamejacket.com/forum/topic.asp?TOPIC_ID=59](https://gamejacket.com/forum/topic.asp?TOPIC_ID=59) but i think it deserves a re-post here so it can be googled :)

 <!-- more -->

-&nbsp;<span class="spnMessageText" id="msg">As i had quite abit of trouble getting GameJacket to fit into my work flow properly and have no finally managed it I have decided to share my experiences and write a tutorial.
+<span class="spnMessageText" id="msg">As i had quite abit of trouble getting GameJacket to fit into my work flow properly and have no finally managed it I have decided to share my experiences and write a tutorial.

 So this is a tutorial for using FlashDevelop with the Flex Complier to build a game with a pre-loader that passes the GameJacket security checks.</span>